-Routes are how you define which symbol to trade, in which time frame, at which exchange, and which strategy to use.
+Routes are how you choose which symbol to trade, in which timeframe, at which exchange, and which strategy to use.

-You must implement at least one route.
-Here is the basic syntax:
+You must choose at least one route.
+Here is a basic example:

 symbol pairs must be unique.